Mapping dynamical ejecta and disk masses from numerical relativity simulations of neutron star mergers: Dynamical Ejecta

 \subsection{Root mean square half opening angle}

-In light of the high importance of the ejecta geometry to model electromagnetic counterparts to mergers \cite{Perego:2017wtu}, we also investigate the statistical behavior of the mass-averaged RMS half opening angle of the ejecta across the equatorial plane, $\theta_{\rm RMS}$.
-Following \cite{Radice:2018pdn}, we define the mass-averaged RMS by assuming axial symmetry and computing:
+Ejecta geometry was found to have a strong imprint on the properties of the electromagnetic counterparts to mergers \citep[\eg][]{Perego:2017wtu}.
+Numerical relativity simulations show that the form of the angular distribution of ejecta properties is quite complex \citep[\eg][]{Radice:2018pdn} and presents challenges for a statistical analysis.
+Here we employ the mass-averaged RMS half opening angle (under the assumption of axial symmetry), a quantity that can be used to separate the massive, low-latitude outflow and less massive, polar one.
+In the Discussion we show an example of how this quantity can be used in kilonova modeling.
+Following \cite{Radice:2018pdn}, we define the mass-averaged RMS half opening angle as by assuming axial symmetry and computing:

 where $\theta_i$ and $m_i$ are the angle (from the binary plane) and mass of the ejecta element.
 This quantity is available only for \DSrefset{} and for the models of \cite{Radice:2018pdn}.
 In Figure~\ref{fig:ejecta:dynej_thetarms} we show the dependency of $\theta_{\rm RMS}$ on the previously discussed ejecta parameters.
 Comparing the data from \DSrefset{} and the leakage dataset of Ref.~\cite{Radice:2018pdn}, we find that the inclusion of neutrino absorption leads to larger $\theta_{\rm RMS}$ on average with the exception of highly asymmetric models of \DSrefset{}.
 Notably we observe a clear linear relation between the $\theta_{\rm RMS}$ and $\ayd$ (see Fig.~\ref{fig:ejecta:dynej_thetarms}).
 The origin of this relation lies in the dependency of the ejecta properties on the binary mass-ratio.
-Asymmetric binaries produce low-$Y_e$, tidal ejecta distributed near the plane of the binary, while for more symmetric models with prominent shocked ejecta component there is a tend to have higher $Y_e$ and more spread-out ejecta.
-The averaged value over all models of \DSrefset{} is:
+Asymmetric binaries produce low-$Y_e$, tidal ejecta confined largely to the lane of the binary, while for more symmetric models with prominent shocked ejecta component there is a trend to have higher $Y_e$ and more spread-out ejecta.
+This further suggests that $\theta_{\rm RMS}$ can help capturing the transition between the low- and high-opacity ejecta in kilonova modeling.